 I received a media rate.
 Adults are roughly $2,499 each for a 4-night cruise (7-day itinerary).
 Kids 7-9 are $1,899.
 Kids 3-6 are $1,240.
 That includes one night in Manaus, transportation from Manaus to Novo Airão, a magical lunch at Flor do Luar, four nights on the boat, one night at the end at Mirante do Gavião, transportation back to Manaus, all meals starting at Flor do Luar and ending at Mirante do Gavião, and most drinks on the boat (wine on board is extra, as are drinks at the lodge).
-Cruises can be up to nine nights, but for families the 4-6 night cruises are optimal.
+Amazon cruises can be up to nine nights, but for families the 4-6 night cruises are optimal.
 Extra nights at Mirante do Gavião start at $175 per person per night, including meals but not tours.
 Katerre Expeditions, which runs the trips with Our Whole Village, supports projects in villages along the river with proceeds from the trip.

 But don’t book individually!
-Part of the reason I loved our trip so much was that we had the boat and the lodge to ourselves.
+Part of the reason I loved our Amazon trip so much was that we had the boat and the lodge to ourselves.
 Get together with friends and family and book all eight cabins of the Jacaré Açu.
 Our Whole Village will give you a discount, you’ll have a better experience, and they’ll customize the itinerary and activities for you.
 Book at least three months in advance to get the dates you want, or for high season (July, December-February).

 The first day tour of Manaus and the Meeting of the Waters was an additional US$50 for adults and $25 for kids, including lunch.
 The extra night at Casa Teatro in Manaus was $70 or so.

 ATMs in Manaus are a pain.
 I had my card rejected once because it was too late at night, and again the next day when I tried to withdraw 1000 Reals (US$260).
 So I withdrew 500 Reals instead and used all of it throughout the trip – mainly on snacks and wood crafts from the Almerinda Malaquias Foundation.
-I tipped the boat staff and our guide roughly US$200 total.
+I tipped the boat staff and our Amazon tour guide roughly US$200 total.

 The Amazon Rainforest With Kids – Summary